Network-wide Tor SOCKS Proxy

 where [ip_address] is the IP address of the machine on which Tor is installed.
 Then configure access with one of the following

 SOCKSPolicy accept 192.168.0.0/16 # Allow access to any host on 192.168.x.x SOCKSPolicy accept * # Allow access to absolutely everything

 sudo service tor status

-to restart Tor, and it should allow any web browser on the local network to use it as a SOCKS proxy.
+to restart Tor, and it should allow any web browser on the local network to use it as a SOCKS5 proxy.